intersel/jamrules/README.md

-	"notmatched":	"<a function to call when the rule did not find a match>",// default: null "matchedFunctionName": "<property name for the 'matched' function in objects>",// default: matched "matchedFunctionName": "<property name for the 'notmatched' function in objects>"// default: notmatched });
+	"notmatched":	"<a function to call when the rule did not find a match>",// default: null "matchedFunctionName": "<property name for the 'matched' function in objects>",// default: matched "matchedFunctionName": "<property name for the 'notmatched' function in objects>"// default: notmatched "startProcessing": "<a function to call when rule engine starts to process rules>"// default: null "stopProcessing": "<a function to call when rule engine finished to process rules>"// default: null });
 ```